fssfll/fssfll/spike/lessons/debugging/debugging.md

   * The console is where you can view the results of commands and status like the print() function.
   * In the simulator the console is located at the bottom of the screen and can be expanded by clicking on the inverted "V" (this is called a chevron)
   * In some cases, like when using the simulator or when using Visual Studio Code these can be used to display helpful information about what your code is doing.
-  * Print statements are not displayed on the EV3's screen.
+  * Print statements are not displayed on the Spike Robots LEDs.
 We'll cover how to do that in a different lesson.
   * You print text with the print function by including it in quotes like this:
 ```python
 # A simple text print message